Best vitamins for sleep

 Get your Brain Health Score in 4 minutesTake the quiz

 Vitamin E for sleep

 Cell function is vitamin E’s main role, as well as supporting immune health.
 As a powerful antioxidant, it may also help with slumber and sleep-centric health issues.

 Insomnia and memory loss go hand in hand.
 This is because, during the night, your brain processes memories and everything you learn during the day.
 Vitamin E’s antioxidant properties can help with this by protecting your brain health and offers targeted protection for the hippocampus against blips in memory related to lack of rest.

-Studies have also shown that vitamin E is a common deficiency for those with sleep apnea.
+Studies have also shown that lacking in vitamin E is common for those with sleep apnea.
 In combo with other antioxidants such as vitamin C, it can improve breathing at night and sleep quality, and—on a different note—help to protect testosterone production.

 Food sources of vitamin E: nuts and seeds, spinach, broccoli, tomatoes